Top 5 Things to Do in Namche Bazaar

 Namche Bazaar is a well-developed and popular Sherpa kingdom.
 It is not only forward in infrastructures but also preserved in culture and tradition.

 Namche is a bazaar place where you can get almost everything.
-It is the most beautiful settlement and a hustling and bustling hub for the tourists.
+It is the most beautiful settlement and a hustling and bustling hub for tourists.

 Similarly, The shops are stuffed with art and artifacts on either side here as well as the houses are colorful.